Sandini2002/microblogging-platform/README.md

    ```bash
    python manage.py runserver
    ```
+   Then open your browser and go to:http://127.0.0.1:8000/

-## Usage
+💻 Usage

-- Register a new account or log in using the `/register` and `/login` endpoints.
+🔐 Register a new account at /register
+🔑 Log in at /login
-- Create posts and comment on others' posts from the homepage.
+🏠 Create posts and comment on others’ posts from the homepage 🛠️ Access the admin panel at /admin (requires a superuser account)

+Author
+Rashmi Hennnayaka
+Sandini fernando
+Sihara Hasandi